OWASP/owasp-mastg/tests-beta/android/MASVS-CODE/MASTG-TEST-0216.md

 ## Overview

-In this test case...
-TBD
+In this test case we will identify dependencies in Android Studio and scan them with @MASTG-TOOL-0116.

 ## Steps

-1. Run a SCA analysis tool such as @MASTG-TOOL-0116 on the source code, or use a dynamic analysis tool like @MASTG-TOOL-XXXX, and look for uses of vulnerable dependencies.
+1. Follow @MASTG-TECH-0112 and execute a scan through the build environment of Android Studio by using Gradle.

 ## Observation

-The output should contain...
+The output should include the dependency and the CVE identifiers for any dependency with known vulnerabilities.

 ## Evaluation

-The test case fails if you can find...
+The test case fails if you can find dependencies with known vulnerabilities.